coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/set-up-node-software.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+corechaindb and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->

-# Set Up BigchainDB, MongoDB and Tendermint
+# Set Up corechaindb, MongoDB and Tendermint

-We now install and configure software that must run in every BigchainDB node: BigchainDB Server,
+We now install and configure software that must run in every corechaindb node: corechaindb Server,
 MongoDB and Tendermint.

-## Install BigchainDB Server
+## Install corechaindb Server

-BigchainDB Server requires **Python 3.6+**, so make sure your system has it.
+corechaindb Server requires **Python 3.6+**, so make sure your system has it.

 Install the required OS-level packages: